Deesen/ckeditor4-modx-evo/README.md

-## ckeditor4-modx-evo
+## ckeditor4-modx-evo v4.5.7.0

+Ready for production.
 All settings and configurations are adapted to the old TinyMCE3-settings as good as possible.

 ------------------------------------------------------------------------------

-Requires installation of plugin `assets/plugins/ckeditor4/plugin.ckeditor4.php`:
+Manual installation of plugin `assets/plugins/ckeditor4/plugin.ckeditor4.php`:

   - Copy files of `assets/plugins/ckeditor4/` to your Modx-installation
   - In Modx Manager go to Elements -> Plugins and create new plugin